erythix4/AISEC/README.md

 ### Learn.
 Understand.
 Decide.

-> A curated collection of **free, open resources** to help engineers, decision-makers, and researchers understand the security challenges of AI systems in production — and make informed choices about how to address them.
+> A curated collection of **free, open resources** to help engineers, decision-makers, and researchers understand the security challenges of AI systems in production  and make informed choices about how to address them.

 ---

 ##  Why This Repository?

-AI is being deployed at scale in critical systems — from industrial environments to public services — often without a clear understanding of the security risks involved.
-Most existing resources are either vendor-locked, overly academic, or scattered across dozens of sources.
+AI is being deployed at scale in critical systems from industrial environments to public services  often without a clear understanding of the security risks involved.
+Most existing resources are either vendor-locked, overly academic or scattered across dozens of sources.

 This repository aims to change that by providing a **structured, vendor-neutral, and opinionated learning path** through the landscape of AI security.
 Whether you're a developer shipping ML models, a CISO evaluating risk, or a student entering the field, you'll find practical knowledge here.